 In the late 1970’s, Izzy shocked the Village by moving to Stockholm Sweden to start a Folklore Center.
 Marc moved shortly after to Berkely, California and does extremely well there selling and repairing guitars.
 Marc offered me the chance to take over Fretted Instruments.
 I renamed it Fretted Instruments School of Folk Music to reflect my interest in teaching rather than retail sales.
 I taught most of the guitar and bluegrass banjo lessons but hired extra teachers for fiddle, old-timey banjo, delta blues guitar and mandolin.
 I shared teaching duties with artists including Happy Traum, Bill Keith, John Burke, Russ Barrenberg, Rick Schoenberg, and Stefan Grossman.

-Today, after more than 40 years, the old storefront is gone and I’m still teaching guitar and banjo in Greenwich Village.
+Today, after more than 50 years, the old storefront is gone and I’m still teaching guitar and banjo in Greenwich Village and on Zoom for at home learning.
 Lisa Gutkin is teaching Fiddle and David Goldenberg is teaching Mandolin.
 I teach Fingerstyle Folk and Blues Guitar.
 I also teach Bluegrass and Clawhammer banjo.

 I completed my BA and MA degrees in Music Composition at New York University in New York City and began to teach there and at Long Island University in Brooklyn.
 My primary interest still lies in giving private Guitar and Banjo lessons.
 Because guitar and banjo have expanded beyond folk music into other genres, I changed the School’s name to Fretted Instruments School of Guitar and Banjo in 1998.

 On weekends, I give Bluegrass Banjo, Clawhammer Banjo and Guitar lessons in Hampton NJ, Hunterdon County.